asma-zahra/netflix-gpt/README.md

          });

-Redux Store(Whenever a user is logged in then we push the user data in redux store in a central place so that we can use it anywhere in the AAP )
+-Redux Store(Whenever a user is logged in then we push the user data in redux store in a central place so that we can use it anywhere in the aap )
     - install redux tolkit
     npm i -D @redux/toolkit
     - install redux